 # SSD tweak: temporary directories as tmpfs tmpfs /tmp tmpfs defaults,noatime,mode=1777 0 0 tmpfs /var/tmp tmpfs defaults,noatime,mode=1777 0 0

 Avoid heavy use of Swap Space

 This is a recommended tweak for SSDs and SD cards on systems using a swap partition.
 This will reduce the “swappiness” of your system, thus reducing disk swap I/O. On Debian/Ubuntu (or Red Hat/CentOS), add or modify the following in /etc/sysctl.conf (or the equivalent config file).

 # Decrease swap usage vm.swappiness=10

-If you have lots of free RAM and understand the risks, you can avoid adding swap completely, or just use this instead.
+If you have adequate free memory and understand the risks, you can avoid adding swap altogether or use this instead.

 Reduce logging writes